 Red herrings are elements in your story that lead the protagonist in the wrong direction of reaching his or her goals.
-If you’ve ever read mystery novels like Agatha Christie’s Miss Marple or Arthur Conan Doyle’s Sherlock Holmes, you know the value of red herrings.
+If you’ve ever read mystery novels like Agatha Christie’s Miss Marple mysteries or Sir Arthur Conan Doyle’s Sherlock Holmes mysteries, you know the value of red herrings.
 They help to add tension and conflict to a story.

 Mysteries aren’t the only genre where red herrings are important, however.
 Most stories (if not all) have red herrings, in every genre.
-They are part of the journey that the main character goes through in order to reach his/her goals.
-They are distractions that waylay the main character and help him/her to figure out what is important.
+They are part of the journey that the main character goes through in order to reach his goals.
+They are distractions that waylay the main character and help him to figure out what is important.

 For example, in Pete the Cat: I love My White Shoes, Pete the Cat wants to enjoy his white shoes, but he keeps stepping into things that change the color of his shoes.
 These are the red herrings that hold him back from achieving his goal of enjoying his white shoes.

 In Goodnight Moon, the little bunny wants to fall asleep, but first he has to say goodnight to everything in the room.
 If you’ve ever tried to put small children to bed, these are very familiar red herrings that waylay you and your little ones form going to bed and to sleep.

 In another story favorite at our house, If you Give a Mouse a Cookie, the little boy wants to please a mouse by giving him a cookie.
 But he is waylaid by a never-ending cycle of activities, or red herrings, that take him on a journey as he tries to achieve his goal.